-The named DSL: Holly Stanley is the member of staff responsible for the Prevent Duty within the School.
+The named DSL: Sue Smith is the member of staff responsible for the Prevent Duty within the school.

-Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow.
+Staff will report any concerns to the DSL (or a deputy), who is aware of the Report radicalisation or extremism (Prevent) - Kent County Council to follow.
 If there is an immediate threat, the police will be contacted via 999.